-Selling online can help broaden your audience or introduce you to one.
 Another benefit is feedback.
-Communication on the internet has less decorum than personal conversations, so you can count on people to be more frank when offering suggestions or complaints.
+Communication on the internet has less decorum than personal conversations, so you can count on people to be honest when offering suggestions or complaints.
 This feedback is the perfect opportunity to critically evaluate and improve your designs.
-A dedicated artist couldn't ask for anything better.
+A dedicated artist can't ask for anything better.

-For a budding jewelry seller, the price of a booth or entry fee at a show may not be justifiable given the collected worth of your items for sale (and that isn't including gas prices).
-If you find yourself afraid of the possible risk of losing money or you want to maximize your profit, online selling is ideal.
-It's also good for those who don't want to sell in person and who can't, or simply don't want to, dedicate as much time to traveling and attending shows.
+For a budding jewelry seller, the cost of selling at a jewelry show which can include the travel expense and booth fees, or the high cost of having a storefront may not be justifiable given the collected worth of your items.
+If you find yourself afraid of the possible risk of losing money, or you want to maximize your profit, online selling is ideal.
+It's also good for those who don't want to sell in person or spend hours behind a booth or counter.

 Once you've decided where to sell, make sure you have enough jewelry pieces to offer.
 You'll always want to keep at least two or three rows of product to view online in your shop.
-On Etsy, for example, this means always having at least eight items or more in your shop.
-Nobody likes to take the last piece of cake, so to speak.
-So, before you start selling, create enough pieces and remember to keep track of the price of labor and materials while you are creating.
+On Etsy, for example, this means always having at least eight items listed.

 Choose a business name that represents you, your goals and your work.
-Take some beautiful and professional pictures of your jewelry, and write helpful descriptions including the materials used, sizes and a story behind what makes each design special.
-Most importantly, instead of fixating on profits and creating unnecessary stress in your life, have fun and remember why you love beading!
+Take some beautiful and professional pictures of your jewelry and write helpful descriptions that include the materials used, sizes and a story behind what makes each design special.

 How did you like this resource?
 Your feedback helps us provide resources that matter to you most.